-Croatian literature traces to the 9th-century
+Croatian literature

-invention of the Glagolitic script (see p.
-1 of Language and Communication).
+traces to the 9th-century invention of the Glagolitic script (see Language and Communication).
 Originally used to write a predecessor of modern Croatian, the script was widely used during the 17th century, mainly for a variety of religious-associated texts.
-The birth of Croatian literature is usually traced to the 16th-century publication of the first Croatian-language poem that served as inspiration for Croats struggling against Ottoman Turk invaders (see p.
-3-5 of History and Myth).
-Writers in 17th-century Dubrovnik (see p.
-4 of History and Myth) combined Croatian stories and current events with Italian literary forms to produce new Croatian literature.
-For example, Ivan Gundulic's poem
+The birth of Croatian literature is usually traced to the 16th-century publication of the first Croatian-language poem that served as inspiration for Croats struggling against Ottoman Turk invaders (see History and Myth).
+Writers in 17th-century Dubrovnik (see History and Myth) combined Croatian stories and current events with Italian literary forms to produce new Croatian literature.
+For example, Ivan Gundulić's poem